Care for your community

 Chief Boyte said: “I have been given a great opportunity to nurture a culture in the fire service that honours service to people as we safeguard our communities.

-“There is a lot of work to do across this nation to insure our families and communities are secure.
+“There is a lot of work to do across this nation to ensure our families and communities are secure.
 This is especially true in rural areas where countless committed fire chiefs are struggling to maintain high standards with stretched resources.”

 PIFR is also pleased to report that Deputy Chief Mike Dine has received the BC Lieutenant Governor's Public Safety Award which acknowledges "those who are dedicated to making our province a safer place to work, live and play."